Delta-Core-GSA/Distillation-Tool/README.md

 # Knowledge Distillation Framework

-A flexible PyTorch-based framework for knowledge distillation supporting image and text classification tasks with automatic task detection, model compatibility handling, modular adapters for datasets and models, task-specific distillation strategies, native HuggingFace transformer support with automatic tokenizer compatibility detection, and built-in CodeCarbon integration for energy consumption monitoring.mption
+A flexible PyTorch-based framework for knowledge distillation supporting image and text classification tasks with automatic task detection, model compatibility handling, modular adapters for datasets and models, task-specific distillation strategies, native HuggingFace transformer support with automatic tokenizer compatibility detection, and built-in CodeCarbon integration for energy consumption monitoring.

 ## Project Status

 This project represents an exploration of generalized knowledge distillation across diverse architectures and task types.
-While the core framework successfully achieves fully automated distillation across heterogeneous models proved more complex than initially anticipated due to architectural incompatibilities.
+While the core framework successfully achieves fully automated distillation across heterogeneous models, it has proved more complex than initially anticipated due to architectural incompatibilities.
 The codebase provides a solid foundation for task-specific distillation implementations and may serve as a reference for future work in this domain.

 ## Installation
 ```bash